roman-milk/roman-milk.github.io/the-black-wedding.md

  "UGGHHH!
 FUCK!
 That's right, baby!
 Yank my fucking hair!
 Fuck me fucking hard, baby!
 Fuck my fucking brains out!
 Yes...
 YES!" she screamed out.
 Zack tugged her hair forcefully, pulling back at it as he fucked her.
 As he did this, he leaned forward, sliding his other hand under her to feel her big breasts once more.
 His hand molested her massive udders wildly, touching what he could, feeling up the soft flesh, before getting a good hold of one of her big tits and squeezed the soft, luscious flesh roughly.
 Their bodies were locked against each other as Zack's powerful hips drove them both forward.

  "Yes!
 YES!
 Fucking do it, you piece of shit!
 FUCK MY ASS!
 FUCK MY ASS YOU MOTHERFUCKING SON OF A BITCH!"
 Vanessa screamed out.
 Their faces were next to each other, so she extended her tongue, eager to slide it into his mouth again.
 Both of them kept jerking forward, making it hard to lock their lips, but their tongues tangled in mid air sloppily, mashing against each other.
 Zack reached down with his other hand so both were cupping her huge tits, squeezing her massive tanks roughly, over and over again.
 "You're so fucking good!
 So good!" she whispered to him, loving the sensation of his hands on her body.
 His hips kept pumping, forcing his married dick smoothly in-and-out of her tight ass, the amazing hole swallowing his meat completely.
-Report_Story #16
+6